jmloudis/ColonialHeights/README.md

 # Getting started
 - clone this repo and open with your favorite IDE ( I use Intellij for Backend & WebStorm for Frontend )
+- When using different IDE's make sure to cd to the current file directory

 ## Backend ##
 - Change username, password & database name in application.properties

 ```
+# application.properties file

 #change to - SQL username
 spring.datasource.username = root